-Senate Bill No. 347, introduced by Senator Harris, aims to ensure fairness in cost-sharing practices related to health insurance and pharmacy benefits.
-The bill amends existing law and enacts new provisions under R.S.
+Senate Bill No. 347, introduced by Senator Harris, aims to enhance fairness in cost-sharing practices related to health insurance and pharmacy benefits.
+The bill amends existing law and introduces new provisions under R.S.
 22:976.2 and 1657.2, which define key terms such as "defined cost-sharing," "health insurance issuer," "insurer," "net price," "price protection rebate," and "rebates."
 It mandates that an enrollee's defined cost-sharing for prescription drugs be calculated at the point of sale based on the net price, which accounts for all rebates.
-Additionally, it allows health insurance issuers to decrease an enrollee's defined cost-sharing by more than the required amount and establishes civil or criminal penalties for non-compliance.
+Additionally, it allows health insurance issuers to decrease an enrollee's cost-sharing beyond the required amount and establishes civil or criminal penalties for non-compliance, with fines not exceeding $1,000 per claim.

 Statutes affected: SB347 Original: 44:1(B)(11)